Winning Super Bowl party recipes for dips, wings, chili and all the game-day essentials

 Greek-ish Potato Nachos.
 Thinly sliced potatoes stand in for the fried chips in this better-for-you sheet-pan nacho recipe.
 Load them up with feta cheese, hot peppers, fresh herbs and a garlicky yogurt-lemon drizzle.

 Buffalo Chickpea Nachos.
 Grab a bag of big, sturdy restaurant-style tortilla chips for this vegan foray into Buffalo-style snack territory.
-Chickpeas, crisp red bell pepper and a suitably melty vegan cheese — food editor Joe Yonan recommends Daiya, Violife or Vegan — are a winning combo.
+Chickpeas, crisp red bell pepper and a suitably melty vegan cheese — food editor Joe Yonan recommends Daiya, Violife or Vevan — are a winning combo.

 Delicata Squash Nachos.
 Save the chips for quac or salsa.
 Here, roasted squash is the base for a mix of black beans, onion, bell pepper, scallions and roasted pumpkin seeds.
 A punchy sauce with cashews, jalapeños and nutritional yeast pulls it all together.